Wellness

 • Bacillus subtilis has been found to improve stool texture and odor in dogs.

-• Lactobacillus acidophilus helps to promote antibacterial and antifungal properties in the GI tract.
-It also helps prevent diarrhea associated with an antibiotic.
+• Lactobacillus acidophilus promotes antibacterial and antifungal properties in the GI tract.
+It also helps prevent diarrhea associated with antibiotics.
 Finally, it may help reduce cholesterol levels and improve growth in puppies and younger dogs.

 • Enterococcus faecium aids in digestion and helps to maintain a healthy mix of bacteria in the dog’s stomach.
 It also helps protect against Shigella, E. coli, Salmonella, and other pathogens.1